Ahmed-AG/cyberdojo-page/read/kubernetes-crash-course-task4.md

 ---
 layout: reads
-title:  "Kubernetes Crash Course - Task 4"
+title:  "Kubernetes Crash Course - Task 4: Create the Frontend"
 date:   1-1-2024
 author: "Ahmed Abugharbia"
 author_link: "https://www.linkedin.com/in/ahmadabugharbieh/"
 ---
-### Task 4: Create the Frontend
 #### ConfigMap
 A ConfigMap in Kubernetes is an object used to store configuration data in key-value pairs.
 It provides a way to decouple configuration artifacts from container images, allowing you to manage configurations separately from the application code.

 ConfigMaps are commonly used to store non-sensitive, configuration-specific data, such as environment variables, command-line arguments, configuration files, or other settings required by applications running in Kubernetes pods.

 We need to configure the mongodb-configmap to store the `database_url: backend-mongodb` value for reference in the Frontend.
-[Full file is here](./example1-mongoApp/mongodb-configmap.yaml):
+[Full file is here](https://github.com/Ahmed-AG/k8s-quick-start-tutorial/tree/main/example1-mongoApp):

 ```
 apiVersion: v1